Allison Green dog sledding in Alta wearing the expedition suit and with the sunset behind her

 We started by getting a clothing fitting and donning their warmest gear, including heavy-duty boots, huge mittens, and an expedition suit to wear over all our clothes.

 Our dog sledding tour was led by a local guide who was actually the daughter of the owners of the husky farm!
-I believe her name was Odda and she was an absolutely lovely guide who made our tour extremely special due to her clear passion for dog sledding.
+Her name was Odda and she was an absolutely lovely guide; she made our tour extremely special due to her clear passion for dog sledding.

-After we picked out all our winter gear and got all toasty warm, we went outside to meet the eagerly expectant dogs and then she gave us a brief introduction on how to mush the sleds safely.
+After we picked out all our winter gear and got all toasty warm, we went outside to meet the eager and expectant dogs, who greeted us with kisses, jumps, and excited howls.

-We got set up on our dog sleds — one person mushing, one person as a passenger sitting in the front of the sleds, with the opportunity to switch in the middle — and were off on our way through the Arctic wilderness.
+We got set up on our dog sleds.
+The way it works is that one person mushes, while the other person is a passenger sitting in the front of the sleds.
+Don’t worry, though; you have an opportunity to switch in the middle.
+Once we got settled in, we were off on our way through the Arctic wilderness, bounding through snow-covered evergreens basked in winter light.

 We had plenty of time out on the dog sledding track, with a generous dog sled ride that took about one hour to traverse, going about 15 kilometers.